Our mission and expertise

 - >€2 million – current grant income

 - Monitoring and surveillance of injury (SCRUm study on schoolboy rugby injuries)

-- Design and evaluation of healthcare and public health interventions for acute and chronic disease (Walking for Health in Severe Mental Illness (WORtH); StrokeCOG; W82GO and BigO; Models of Care research in osteoarthritis and obesity)
+- Design and evaluation of healthcare and public health interventions for acute and chronic disease – Walking for Health in Severe Mental Illness (WORtH); StrokeCOG; W82GO and BigO; ENACt (ManagemENt of OsteoArthritis in Primary Care in Ireland)

 - Evidence synthesis (systematic reviews and scoping reviews e.g. the Maintenance Of Physical AcTivity BeHaviour (MOTH) programme)

 - User-centred design for the development of digital technology – Mobile Assistance for Groups and Individuals within the Community (MAGIC), mobile-health treatment for adolescent obesity)

 - MAINTAIN programme exploring how to best maintain physical activity in people with long-term health conditions.
 Contacts: Suzanne McDonough, Aoife Stephenson.